juschan/restaurant/README.md

 # Restaurant Ordering System

 ###Description
 This is a console-based ordering menu ordering programme.
+This was done as part of pair-programming with Isabella and Allan.

 ###Technology